 - Vibration alert which is ideal for those with hearing impairments or heavy sleepers

 - LCD Display showing the real-time temperature of the baby room’s/location.
 You’ll get a warning if the temperature is out of the set 60.8F – 86F range.

 - Night Light which you can remotely control using the parent unit.

 4. Motorola MBP855CONNECT and MBP855CONNECT-2 with Rechargeable Cameras

-Motorola MBP855CONNECT-2 is our forth battery-powered baby monitor designed and distributed by Binatone Global, the owner of Motorola branded baby monitors.
+Motorola MBP855CONNECT-2 is our fourth battery-powered baby monitor designed and distributed by Binatone Global, the owner of Motorola-branded baby monitors.
 Like several other Motorola baby monitors, it has some really poor reviews on Amazon despite having a large 5-inch video screen.